After-care Program for New Transplants

 Since the value and benefits of landscape plants increase as they grow, promoting rapid growth is generally a key objective when managing young plants.
 Plant health care programs are designed to maximize growth and to ensure a strong crown structure and root system to support the tree later in life.
 To obtain these objectives a program which includes pruning, fertilization and root system care is recommended.

 Proper pruning early in a tree’s life prevents and corrects problems that cause trees to fail as they mature.
 The primary goal of pruning young trees is to ensure a strong structure for future growth.
 Because the leaves produce all the plant’s energy for growth, excessive pruning must be avoided.
 Subsequently, pruning lightly but often is best for the health of plants.
 Generally, pruning every two years is optimal for young trees.

 Young trees generally respond to fertilization.
-When rapid growth is a primary objective, routine applications of a high nitrogen, slow release fertilizer such as Bartlett BOOST are recommended.
+When rapid growth is a primary objective, routine applications of a high nitrogen, slow release fertilizer are recommended.
 Soil pH should be maintained at the level preferred by the plant species.
 If deficiency symptoms occur, remedial treatments should be based on soil analysis.

 Pest Problems: Many plant species are highly prone to pest problems when stressed by transplanting.
 Borers, bark beetles, scale, mites and canker and root diseases are common on stressed plants.
 New transplants also are less capable of tolerating defoliating insect and disease pests.